-Safe "GO BAG" Procedure
+Safe "GO BAG" procedure

-- Carry the bag into the home and place it on a clean, dry, hard surface.
-Never place the bag on the floor or on fabric furniture. - 2 If there is no clean surface, place paper towels, clean newspapers, plastic, or other disposable barrier supplied by your office, between the bag and a dry, hard surface.
+- 1 Carry the bag into the home and place it on a clean, dry, hard surface.
+Never place the bag on the floor or on fabric furniture - 2 If there is no clean surface, place paper towels, clean newspapers, plastic, or other disposable barrier supplied by your office, between the bag and a dry, hard surface.
 You can also hang the bag on a doorknob or the back of a hard chair. - 3 Keep the bag closed when not in use.

 ...you should never put your lunch or other personal items in the "GO BAG"?

-getting contaminated is high when you mix personal items with them.
-This is why supply bags that contain client care items should not contain personal items and a personal bag should not contain client care items.
+Personal items must be kept separate from client care supplies.
+Client supplies must be kept as clean as possible; the risk for them getting contaminated is high when you mix personal items with them.
+This is why supply bags that contain client care items should not contain personal items, and a personal bag should not contain client care items